DeepJagirdar/Excel-Bike-Sales-Dashboard/README.md

 # Excel-Bike-Sales-Dashboard
 Project Overview :
-I created a Microsoft Excel Project by using the dataset of Alex the Analyst and created a Dashboard with bussiness insights and Formulas.
+I created a Microsoft Excel Guided Project by using the dataset of Alex the Analyst and created a Dashboard with bussiness insights and Formulas.

 Data Set Link:
 https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Excel%20Project%20Dataset.xlsx